 - What is the Difference Between Alzheimer’s and Dementia

 - Test Your Memory for Alzheimer's (5 Best Tests)

 - Problems with Balance, Walking, Falling Can Be an Early Sign of Dementia

 Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,000 articles.
 Bob lives in Delray Beach, FL.To learn more about Alzheimer's and dementia visit the Alzheimer's Reading Room